The Piccadilly Theatre can accomodate nearly 2000 people at a time. The theatre is spread across 3 sections - Stalls, Royal Circle, and Grand Circle.

 You can find value for money seats in the front and rear rows of all three sections.
 Sit in row E of the Royal Circle, which is just one row behind premium seats and get the same clear view at half the price!
 You can also try the seats towards the rear of the Stalls as these are discounted while still offering an exceptional view of the stage.
 Pick seats in any of these sections for amazing value for money.

-The Curious Incident of the Dog in the Night-Time Discount Tickets
+Buy The Curious Incident of the Dog in the Night-Time and The Lehman Trilogy Discount Tickets

 More West End Guides